-13.2 Tracer and chemistry properties
+14.3 Tracer and chemistry properties

 An important part of the configuration is done through so-called 'properties'.
-Table 13.1 shows some of the the currently supported properties; their use will be explained later on.
-A list with supported properties is maintained in the expert rcfile, which is used to check the settings made by the user; see the expert rcfile for a complete list of all properties.
+Table 14.1 shows some of the currently supported properties; their use will be explained later on.
+A list with supported properties is maintained in the 'lotos-euros-expert.rc'-file which is used to check the settings made by the user; see this expert rcfile for a complete list of all properties.